daronphang/programming-resources/golang/golang.md

 In binary, when using runtime.Caller(0) to get the path of the calling file, it refers to the path of where the binary was built.

 As a workaround, you can copy the source code into the same working path in the image.

+## Unused dependencies

+Just because a package is listed in your go.mod file doesn't mean it will be included in the final build.
+Go keeps track of dependencies in go.mod for versioning and resolution purposes.
+If a dependency is listed in go.mod but is never actually used in your code (directly or indirectly), you can safely remove it.

+Go uses a combination of import tracking and **tree shaking** to include only the necessary dependencies in your binary:

+- go get: Go updates your go.mod file to include the direct and transitive dependencies that your code relies on.
+However, not everything from go.mod is included in the final build
+- go mod tidy: Go will download and track all the dependencies in your go.mod file.
+This includes both direct and transitive dependencies.
+However, unused dependencies will not be included in the final binary
+- go build: Go will only include the dependencies that are actually used in the final binary